techandpeople/techandpeople.github.io/_team/rribeiro.md

 ###############
 # TO EDIT
-title: "Renato Ribeiro"
+title: "Renato Alexandre Ribeiro"
 photo: rribeiro.png
-info: "MSc Student"
+info: "Research Assistant"
 links:
     - name: email
-      url: fc57433@alunos.fc.ul.pt
+      url: raribeiro@lasige.di.fc.ul.pt
 ---

-I began my career in computer science during high school, where I completed a Professional Technical Course in Computer Equipment Management.
-Seeking to broaden my knowledge in this field, I pursued a Higher Technical Professional Course in Web Programming, Devices, and Mobile Applications at the Escola Superior de Tecnologia de Setúbal within the Instituto Politécnico de Setúbal (IPS/ESTSetúbal).
-My curiosity about the intersection of computer science and healthcare led me to obtain a Bachelor of Science degree in Biomedical Technology from IPS/ESTSetúbal in 2020.

-For the past two years, I have worked in the field of Assistive Technology (AT), which has allowed me to gain valuable experience in accessibility and Human-Computer Interaction.
-Currently, I am in my second year of pursuing a Master's degree in Computer Science, with a focus on locomotion techniques for blind people in virtual reality.
-I am excited about the opportunity to contribute to this important area of research and development.
+I am a research assistant at LASIGE, Faculdade de Ciências da Universidade de Lisboa (FCUL).
+I received my MSc in Computer Science in 2023, from FCUL.
+I have worked for two years in Assistive Technology (AT) at a company specializing in support technologies for Augmentative and Alternative Communication (AAC), which has allowed me to gain valuable experience in accessibility and Human-Computer Interaction (HCI).
+My main research interests include HCI, developing and testing usable and accessible virtual reality systems.
+My research focuses on accessible virtual reality for people with visual impairments, in particular in supporting navigation within virtual environments.
+I hold a BSc in Biomedical Technology from Escola Superior de Tecnologia do Instituto Politécnico de Setúbal.